iced-americano/hello-world/README.md

 # hello-world

-This is part of the GitHub tutorial.
+Hello!

+I am currently following the GitHub tutorial.
+It has asked that I fill-in this section with information about myself.
+Therefore, I have.